Divyanshkumar2003/VR-Assignment-IMT2022509/README.md

 2. Image Stitching

-Navigate to the Q2 folder and execute the following command: python stitch_panorama.py
+Navigate to the Q2 folder and execute the following command:
+--python stitch_panorama.py
 Expected Output:
-final_panorama.jpg – The resulting stitched panoramic image.
+--final_panorama.jpg – The resulting stitched panoramic image.

-Methodology
+---Methodology

 Part 1: Coin Detection and Segmentation

 🔹 Steps Implemented:

-Edge Detection (coin_edge.py):
+---Edge Detection (coin_edge.py):

-Convert the image to grayscale and apply Gaussian blur.
+#Convert the image to grayscale and apply Gaussian blur.

-Detect edges using the Canny edge detection algorithm.
+#Detect edges using the Canny edge detection algorithm.

-Identify circular shapes using the Hough Circle Transform.
+#Identify circular shapes using the Hough Circle Transform.

-Overlay detected circles on the original image and count the coins.
+#Overlay detected circles on the original image and count the coins.

-Segmentation (coin_segmentation.py):
+---Segmentation (coin_segmentation.py):

-Convert the image to grayscale and apply Gaussian blur.
+#Convert the image to grayscale and apply Gaussian blur.

-Perform Otsu’s thresholding to create a binary mask.
+#Perform Otsu’s thresholding to create a binary mask.

-Apply morphological operations to refine the coin regions.
+#Apply morphological operations to refine the coin regions.

-Use the Distance Transform to distinguish between foreground and background.
+#Use the Distance Transform to distinguish between foreground and background.

-Implement the Watershed algorithm to segment and isolate individual coins.
+#Implement the Watershed algorithm to segment and isolate individual coins.

-Extract and save each coin as a separate image.
+---Extract and save each coin as a separate image.

 📌 Observations:

-Edge Detection provides accurate coin boundary identification but may misidentify overlapping coins or noisy regions.
+#Edge Detection provides accurate coin boundary identification but may misidentify overlapping coins or noisy regions.

-Segmentation using the Watershed algorithm effectively separates overlapping coins but may require tuning for better accuracy.
+#Segmentation using the Watershed algorithm effectively separates overlapping coins but may require tuning for better accuracy.

 Part 2: Image Stitching

 🔹 Steps Implemented:

-Load the overlapping images.
+#Load the overlapping images.

-Convert images to grayscale for feature extraction.
+#Convert images to grayscale for feature extraction.

-Use SIFT to detect keypoints and compute descriptors.
+#Use SIFT to detect keypoints and compute descriptors.

-Match features using a FLANN-based matcher and apply Lowe’s ratio test to filter results.
+#Match features using a FLANN-based matcher and apply Lowe’s ratio test to filter results.

-Compute the homography matrix using RANSAC to align images.
+#Compute the homography matrix using RANSAC to align images.

-Warp and merge images to generate the panoramic output.
+#Warp and merge images to generate the panoramic output.

 📌 Observations:

-Feature Matching using SIFT and FLANN performs reliably when the images have significant overlap and distinct features.
+#Feature Matching using SIFT and FLANN performs reliably when the images have significant overlap and distinct features.

-Image Stitching is successful for well-aligned images, though minor misalignments may occur without additional blending techniques.
+#Image Stitching is successful for well-aligned images, though minor misalignments may occur without additional blending techniques.

 🎯 Conclusion

 This project successfully implements core Computer Vision techniques to:

-Detect and segment objects (Coin detection).
+#Detect and segment objects (Coin detection).

-Align and stitch images (Panorama creation).
+#Align and stitch images (Panorama creation).

 While the results are accurate, future enhancements such as multi-band blending could improve the seamlessness of the stitched images.